CanonicalLtd/maas-docs/en/installconfig-network-subnet-management.md

 # Subnet Management

 The topic of subnet management pertains to whether MAAS is in full control of a subnet or not.
-By default, a subnet is *managed* by MAAS but the administrator has the option of disabling this mode.
+When a subnet is *managed*, all aspects of IP address allocation is handled by MAAS.
+This includes DHCP leases and assigned static addresses.
+Typically MAAS would have one managed subnet, but any additional subnets can be *unmanaged*.
+This allows for more control over which subnet gets used for DHCP and which ones do not.
+Additionally, as detailed below, an unmanaged subnet treats reserved IP ranges differently, and in a way that some administrators find more intuitive.

 ## Managed subnets